App workbench Rules tab in Jitterbit App Builder

 -

 Copy Rule: Click to create a copy of the rule in the app.
-A dialog opens where you can select if you want to copy the rule's events, roles, neither, or both.
+A dialog opens where you can select options to copy the rule's events or roles.

 -